php/php-langspec/spec/11-statements.md

 [`unregister_tick_function`](http://php.net/manual/function.unregister-tick-function.php).
 This facility allows a profiling mechanism to be developed.

-Character encoding can be specified on a script-by-script basis using the encoding directive.
+*encoding*: character encoding can be specified on a script-by-script basis using the encoding directive.
 The joint ISO and IEC standard [ISO/IEC 8859 standard series](http://en.wikipedia.org/wiki/ISO/IEC_8859) specifies a number of 8-bit-[character encodings](http://en.wikipedia.org/wiki/Character_encoding) whose names can be used with this directive.
+This directive applies only to the file it appears in, and does not affect the included files.

+*strict_types*: if set to `1`, scalar type checking for function calls will be checked using [strict mode](13-functions.md#type-check-modes).
+If set to `0`, the coercive mode (default) is used.
+This directive applies only to the file it appears in, and does not affect the included files.

 **Examples**